The Greek’s Ready-made Wife

-And then a thought struck Kyra.
-Surely this man wasn’t posing the question to her.
+And then a thought struck her.
+Surely he wasn’t posing the question to her.
 The breath caught in her throat.
 No. Impossible.

 Her puzzled gaze studied the man with the tanned face.
 She could stare at him for hours.
 His dark wavy hair made her long to run her fingers through it, while his startling azure-blue eyes seemed to see all.
 He kept staring at her as though he expected her to respond.
 Perhaps she hadn’t heard him correctly.